Binge eating

-Binge eating is a pattern of disordered eating which consists of episodes of uncontrollable eating.
+Binge eating is a pattern of disordered eating that consists of episodes of uncontrollable eating.
 It is a common symptom of eating disorders such as binge eating disorder and bulimia nervosa.
 During such binges, a person rapidly consumes an excessive quantity of food.
 A diagnosis of binge eating is associated with feelings of loss of control.
 Binge eating disorder is also linked with being overweight and obesity.

 Diagnosis

 The DSM-5 includes a disorder diagnosis criterion for Binge Eating Disorder (BED).
 It is as follows: